 The sex difference in ‘cognitive style’ is clearly one of the most profound differences between the sexes, the full extent of which goes well beyond the mere numbers measured by IQ tests (and beyond the scope of this article).
 It is because IQ tests tap into some of these mechanical differences, that they reveal a higher g score for males.

 Thus, men with their more complex brains, have higher g.

-Extrapolating from very early findings of sex differences in the corpus callosum, it was claimed that because women had a differently shaped corpus callosum, it somehow endowed them with “multitasking capabilities.”
+Extrapolating from early findings of sex differences in the corpus callosum, it was claimed that because women had a differently shaped corpus callosum, they were better at “multitasking.”

 Unfortunately for this claim, the inter-hemispheric setup of the female brain is their primary disadvantage.
-Even worse for this claim, the human brain is not even capable of true multitasking.
+Even worse for this claim, the human brain is not even capable of true “multitasking.”
 The closest we come to multitasking is parallel processing, which is an enhanced feature in the male brain.
-Still worse for this claim, it inadvertently reveals women’s inability to tune out information irrelevant to the task at hand, resulting in sub-optimal performance in said task.
+Still worse for this claim, it inadvertently reveals women’s inability to tune out information irrelevant to the task at hand, resulting in sub-optimal performance in certain tasks.

 Over the last few years, several publications have put forth claims such as “there are no sex differences in IQ” or that, “women and men are equally intelligent” and even “sex differences in cognitive abilities are small.”

 Fully 100% of these publications manufacture their conclusions by either omitting or ignoring critical information regarding sex differences in mental abilities.